wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 The obvious way to do that it is to use entries in the via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json`.
 That obviously works, but considering that Composer is used to require WordPress, and that Composer autoload  is loaded at every WordPress request, "polluting" Composer autoload with things that are not meant to be run in production is probably not a good idea.

-WP Starter itself registers a custom autoloader just in time before running its steps, and only register in `composer.json` autoload for its plugin class.
+WP Starter itself registers a custom autoloader just in time before running its steps, and only register in `composer.json` autoload the minimum required, that is its plugin class and little more.

-WP Starter also offers to users the possibility to require an autoload file before starting running steps.
+WP Starter also offers to users the possibility to require a PHP file before starting running steps.
 This file can then be used to manually require files, declare functions, or register autoloaders.

 By default, WP Starter will look for a file  named `"wpstarter-autoload.php"` in project root, but the path can be configured using the **`autoload`** setting.